 - Feed, play, and train the dogs separately.

-- Depending on your dogs, the total separation period can be a day, a week, or more.
+- Depending on your dogs and your vet’s recommendation, the total separation period can be a day, a week, or more.

 - Many respected trainers recommend giving a dog 2 weeks to decompress in a new home, before advancing to the Home Introduction step.